Automated Evolution of Feature Logging Statement Levels Using Git Histories and Degree of Interest: Approach

 \subsection{Overview}

 Our automated approach (\cref{fig:overview}) programmatically manipulates a Mylyn DOI model~\cite{Kersten2005} by mining Git repositories to evolve feature logging statement levels to better align with the current features of interest.
 Mylyn~\cite{Kersten2006} has traditionally been used to associate IDE edit and graphical interaction events to a particular \emph{task} to support task \emph{context switching}.
+The two branches between yellow diamonds could be executed concurrently.
 We adapt this model to track the ``interest'' of code elements surrounding feature logging statements (step 4) to find \emph{mismatches} (step 7) between log levels and feature interests for feature logging statements.
 Furthermore, to aggregate interest levels across a development team, edits are extracted from Git histories (step 3) instead of IDE interactions.
 The DOI model is then programmatically manipulated using the extracted edits (step 5) and finally partitioned (step 6) and compared to the current feature logging statement (step 1) levels (step 2).
 If a mismatch is found, the level is transformed in the code (step 9).
-To distinguish feature logging statements from other (more critical) logging and to guide the transformation, a set of heuristics that we define are used (step 8).
+To distinguish feature logging statements from other logging that could be more critical and to guide the transformation, a set of heuristics that we define are used (step 8).